 Trinity is seeking a rector who will work proactively to equip parishioners to carry their faith and spiritual awareness into every aspect of their life.
 We are eager for a rector who preaches with courage, creativity and insight.
 We are grateful for our current tradition of a shared pulpit, and we regularly invite others to preach – members of the Santa Barbara interfaith community, as well as Episcopal priests who are also members of Trinity, and appropriate laypersons.
 We are grounded in high church liturgy and respect for the Book of Common Prayer, but we appreciate fresh ritual.
 We have spent many years growing to a place where inclusive language, fresh imagery, and challenging metaphors are embodied in our liturgy, and there is parish consensus that we do not want to move backward in that regard.
 We are theologically diverse, but trend strongly to progressive and inclusive visions of the divine, and respect for all faith traditions – a good candidate for our community will also bend in that direction.

 We are financially sound, although struggling with the universal need to do more with less that characterizes our current economy.
+The 2018 pledge campaign initiated a new era of focused attention to stewardship.
+We expect our next rector to be comfortable talking about money and to continue our growth in giving.
 We hope you have a good understanding of church finance and are ready to work with the parish on all aspects of our material life, from the challenge of maintaining our beautiful and historic buildings, to the financial management and stewardship necessary to support our ministry and plans for the future.

 Hospitality at Trinity is characterized by radical welcome and inclusiveness.
 We seek someone whose spiritual rootedness is strong enough to be truly open to change and new visions for the future of the church.
 This means we are oriented toward young families and emerging adults, and desire to be accessible to those new to the Christian faith and disillusioned Christians seeking a new spiritual home.
 Each Sunday, the presider at the Eucharist reminds us that “all are welcome at God’s table,” a concept that lies at the very heart of our parish experience.